The Land of Fascination

 The blending of traditions can be seen in rituals that are carried out such as celebrations and funerals.
 One such ritual that is performed in Upper Mustang is the practice of making charms from sheep’s skulls with a spirit catcher in the middle and then hanging them over the door in order to keep witches and ghosts out of the house.

 The Funerals especially show the different influences that are strong in a certain area as well as the environmental constraints that are experienced.

 In Upper Mustang, for example, they dispose of their deceased in four ways.
 Each reflects a different element (fire, earth, water and air) as well as the sparse resources available.
 The rarest and most revered method is cremation.
 Since wood is used for the pyre, this method is very costly and usually reserved only for Lamas.
 After the fire has burnt out, any remaining bones are ground up, mixed with clay, and set into the tiny Votive figures found in sacred spots all over the kingdom.

 The lowest forms of burial involve earth and water.
 If the body is to be interred, the back is broken to avoid demons.
 The deceased is placed upright in a shallow grave and marked with a prayer flag.
 When a corpse is to be cast into the water, a Lama accompanies them to a lonely place away from the village where prayers are said and the Lama, using a ritual knife cuts the body to attract predators before being dismembered and thrown in the river.

-In Lower Mustang, many of the same ceremonies are practiced although oftentimes they Hindu influence shows itself in the worship that goes on before cremation as well as the practice of the sons, when the father dies to shave their head except for a small tuft of hair on the crown of the head.
+In Lower Mustang, many of the same ceremonies are practised although oftentimes the Hindu influence shows itself in the worship that goes on before cremation as well as the practice of the sons when the father dies to shave their head except for a small tuft of hair on the crown of the head.